-Fall Planning Framework
+Planning Framework

-MATC is committed to monitoring the spread of COVID-19 and its impact on the community we serve and making adjustments to our plans based on this information.
-This document reflects our plans as of August 2020, and updated plans will be shared as required by changing conditions with public health.
+MATC is committed to monitoring the spread of COVID-19 and its impact on the community we serve and making adjustments to our plans based on the most current information about COVID-19.
+This document reflects our plans as of January 4, 2021, and updated plans will be shared as required by changing conditions with public health.

-While most Fall semester instruction will be online, the ability to have some in-person instruction will be critical for student success as required by industry, employer, and accreditation standards.
-MATC is taking great care in our planning and execution to ensure safety for students and employees.
+While most Spring semester instruction will be online, the ability to have some in-person instruction is critical for student success as required by industry, employer, and accreditation standards.
+MATC is taking great care in our planning and execution to ensure safety for all students and employees.